goauthentik/authentik/website/docs/user-group/user/invitations.md

 Invitations are another way to create a user, by inviting someone to join your authentik instance, as a new user.
 With invitations, you can either email an enrollment invitation URL to one or more specific recipients with pre-defined credentials, or you can email a URL to users, who can then log in and define their own credentials.

 :::info
 You can also create a policy to see if the invitation was ever used.
 :::

 ## Create an invitation

-Invitations are yet another way to connect Flows, Stages, and Prompts in order to create a speficic user task or worflow.

 The fastest way to create an invitation is to use our pre-defined `default-enrollment-flow` that has the necessary stages and prompts already included.